Is dllhost.exe in your syswow64 folder a bad thing?

-We always become nervous whenever we see a computer file pop up that we don’t immediately recognize right away.
+We always become nervous whenever we see a computer file pop up that we don’t immediately recognise right away.
 We become even more nervous when, after running a virus scan, we see that this file is, in fact, a malicious one.
-Such is the case with Syswow64.DLLHost.exe, which is a file created by hackers to attack various types of Windows computer systems.
+A particularly troublesome one is Syswow64.DLLHost.exe, which is a file created by hackers to attack various types of Windows computer systems.
 Additionally, this file is also considered to be part of the Trojan family, which means that it is entirely possible for it to escape being quarantined and removed by even the most powerful antivirus software programs.

 This begs the following question to be asked: “if even the most powerful antivirus software programs can’t remove something like Syswow64.DLLHost.exe, then how exactly can something so malicious be removed?”
 Thankfully, there is an answer.